From Binary Screens to Continuous Compliance: A Shariah Screening Measure for Portfolio Design: Data and Measurement

 \subsection{Construction of Shariah ratios}

-For each firm-year, we construct four Shariah-relevant financial ratios that capture the dimensions emphasised by leading standards (AAOIFI, DJIM, FTSE, MSCI): leverage, cash and interest-bearing assets, accounts receivable, and non-permissible income.
+For each firm-year, we construct four Shariah-relevant financial ratios: leverage, cash and interest-bearing assets, accounts receivable, and non-permissible income.
 These ratios are designed to be compatible with both market-capitalisation-based and asset-based thresholds used in practice.